Identify Safe and Edible Plants in a Survival Situation

 - 9The final test.

-- 1What to do when contact dermatitis is developed.Despite extreme caution there are times that contact may not be avoided.Advertisement
+- 1Despite extreme caution there are times that contact may not be avoided.What to do when contact dermatitis develops.

 - Soap and water.
-Once you see signs of itching, reddening, swelling and inflammation, wash the affected skin area with soap and water.
+Once you see signs of itching, reddening, swelling and inflammation, wash the affected skin area with soap and water, provided you have some in your pack.

 - Sand.
-If you're out of soap or water, you can use sand instead, but make sure blisters have not developed yet, as this may worsen the infection.
+If you're out of soap or water, you can use sand instead, but make sure blisters have not developed yet, as this will worsen the condition and probably cause infection.

-- Tannic Acid Dry the affected area thoroughly and rub it with a tannic acid solution from an oak bark.
+- Tannic Acid Dry the affected area thoroughly and rub it with a tannic acid solution you can find from oak bark.

 - Remember: The most common culprits for contact dermatitis are poison ivy, poison sumac, poison oak, trumpet vine and cowhage.